 There’s a well-worn backpacker trail

 Like I said, there’s a lot of backpackers there, so it’s pretty easy to be there on your own.
 A sample route from north to south would be Cancun area, Tulum (home of the famous ruins), Caye Caulker, San Ignacio, Flores, Semuc Champey, Antigua, Lake Atitlan, Utila, El Tunco, Leon, Granada, San Juan del Sur, San Jose, Monteverde, Puerto Viejo, Bocas del Toro, San Blas Islands, Boquete, Panama City.
-Obviously there are other places to go, but these are the places a lot of people try to hit.
+Obviously, there are other places to go, but these are the places a lot of people try to hit.
 Some will be skipped, but the point is, there will be other people around if you’re worried about ending up all by yourself in a strange place, that’s pretty unlikely to happen.
 Here is an awesome 10-day itinerary for Guatemala.

 It’s easy enough to get off that trail

-Previous point made, it’s easy enough to get off of this beaten path.
-Some of these places are still pretty popular, but I met way less people going to them than the places listed above.
-Some of these places would be San Cristobal, Monterrico, Conyon de Somoto, Corn Islands, Manuel Antonio, and tons of other places I can’t think of or just plain old don’t know about.
-These places may not be the most far flung, but it’s easy to get onto a lesser beaten path throughout Central America.
+The previous point made, it’s easy enough to get off of this beaten path.
+Some of these places are still pretty popular, but I met way fewer people going to them than the places listed above.
+Some of these places would be San Cristobal, Monterrico, Canyon de Somoto, Corn Islands, Manuel Antonio, and tons of other places I can’t think of or just plain old don’t know about.
+These places may not be the most far-flung, but it’s easy to get onto a lesser beaten path throughout Central America.